 DIY Frisbee Tic-Tac-Toe

 It's easy to make a giant tic-tac-toe board on a hard surface with chalk or ropes.
 You could also use a marker to draw the grid on a big sheet that you can set in the yard or spray paint the board on your lawn.
 Use frisbees as your game pieces.
 Using marker or tape, make "x's" and "o's" on the frisbees.
 Players will take turns tossing frisbees onto the tic-tac-toe grid in hopes of getting three squares in a row.

 DIY Giant Lawn Dominoes

 Recreate dominoes for outdoor play by making rectangles out of wood or cardboard.
 Check out a standard domino set to see how many pieces you should make and how many dots need to go on each piece.
 Players will take turns attaching their dominoes to other dominoes in the playing area by matching the number of dots.

 DIY Backyard Checkers

 You can make a homemade Checkers board in your backyard using a tablecloth and some paper plates, chalk and stones, or even spray paint and frisbees.
 All you need is an 8 x 8 grid using two alternating colors and 12 checkers of each color.

 DIY Backyard Scrabble

 You can use square wood tiles, ceramic tiles, or cardboard squares to make your own outdoor Scrabble game.
 There are 100 tiles in a game of Scrabble, and each features a letter of the alphabet.
 Players will take turns spelling words on the lawn using their letter tiles.
 You can even print out Scrabble score sheets to help you keep score.

 DIY Backyard Twister

-You can use chalk on your driveway or spray paint in your yard to create a giant outdoor Twister board.
+Apply chalk to your driveway or spray paint in your yard to create a giant outdoor Twister board.
 You'll need to create a 4 x 6 grid of circles.
-Each row of 6 should be a different color.
+Each row of six should be a different color.
 You can recreate the spinner on a piece of cardboard.
 Players have to place their hands and feet wherever the spinner says while trying not to fall on the ground.